cs2901/yape-bcp-project-yapespots/README.md

 **Value proposition:**

 Make business that have Yape (Yape spots) visible to the Yape community.
-Making easir for the users to find locals that use Yape and increasing the number of clients that a business can get only for the use of Yape.
+Making easier for the users to find locals that use Yape and increasing the number of clients that a business can get only for the use of Yape.

 **Mockup**